 - Use the University's systems or networks for commercial purposes, for example, by selling access to your userid or by performing work for profit with University resources in a manner not authorized by the university.

 Dominican provides a number of computers for use by students, staff and faculty in the Computer Labs.
-Use of computers in these labs follow all of the general policies with these additional caveats
+Use of computers in these labs follow all of the general policies, including Acceptable Use.

 Users of Dominican computers may often wish to temporarily store their data on Dominican computers.
 This practice is permitted with the following constraints:

 - Data on Dominican computers (PCs and workstations) is not backed up.

 - Other users, or Dominican IT, may periodically clean the hard drive and delete all data.

 - Every semester the lab computers will be reformatted and wiped clean so that all data is removed.

 - Dominican holds no responsibility for any data temporarily stored on a Dominican lab computer.